-Unit Value: 2 Units - Industry Curriculum Framework- Category B - NAC Campus
+Unit Value: 2 Unit - Industry Curriculum Framework

-(This course is a dual accredited course and has an external examination.
-Entertainment Industry can count towards the calculation of an ATAR).
+(This course is a dual accredited course and has a HSC examination.)

 This subject provides opportunities for students to develop relevant technical, vocational and interpersonal competencies suitable for employment and further training in the Entertainment Industry.
 The Entertainment Industry is a diverse industry covering a wide range of occupational areas including technical operations, costumes, makeup, props, scenic art, sets, audio, lighting, staging, vision systems, customer service and front of house.
 Students completing the course will be awarded Certificate III in Live Production and Services.
 The course is competency based and the student's performance is assessed against prescribed industry standards.
 Students are encouraged to complete the HSC examination for inclusion in ATAR calculations.
+Students must successfully complete all units by the end of Year 12 to be awarded the qualification.
+Students who only partially complete will receive a transcript showing their completed units.